 Other types of mutations in DNA can occur when small segments of DNA break off the chromosome.
 These segments can get placed back at another spot in the chromosome and interrupt the normal flow of information.
 These types of mutations (deletions, insertions, inversions) usually have severe consequences.

-Basically, to sequence DNA, you place all of the enzymes and nucleotides (A, G, C and T) necessary to copy DNA into a test tube.
+Basically, to sequence DNA, you place all the enzymes and nucleotides (A, G, C and T) necessary to copy DNA into a test tube.
 A small percentage of the nucleotides have a fluorescent dye attached to them (a different color for each type).
-You then place the DNA that you want to sequence into the test tube and let it incubate for a while.
+You then place the DNA that you want to sequence into the test tube and let it incubate.

 DNA technology will continue to develop as we try to understand how the elements of the human genome work and interact with the environment.